wkrzywiec/wkrzywiec.github.io/content/posts/054_vector-db/index.md

 {"custom_id": "61bf11bb_ingredients", "method": "POST", "url": "/v1/embeddings", "body": {"model": "text-embedding-3-small", "input": "apples, flour, butter, sugar"}}
 ```

-As you can see it is just a file with regular JSONs wher each line represents a separate request to the OpenAI API.
+As you can see, it is just a file with regular JSONs where each line represents a separate request to the OpenAI API.
 We've got:

-* `custom_id` - which is unique accross a file, represents the id of a request,
+* `custom_id` - which is unique across a file, represents the id of a request,
 * `method`, `url` & `body`- which are respectively HTTP method, path and body from "regular" API,

 So here is the Python script that generates it: